RouleThomas/Akizu_Lab/008_ChIPseq_YAP_Conchi/001__ChIPseq_V1/labnote.md

 - Generate a bed file around TSS of each gene (250bp, 500bp, 1kb up/downstream); file already generated at `001_*/003__*/meta/ENCFF159KBI_gene_1kbTSS_sorted.bed`
-- Quantify H3K27me3 or EZH2 read density around the TSS with [bin.bw](https://rdrr.io/github/jmonlong/PopSV/man/bin.bw.html)
+- Quantify EZH2 read density around the TSS with [bin.bw](https://rdrr.io/github/jmonlong/PopSV/man/bin.bw.html)
 - Represent data in R `ggplot`

 --> I need to generate a file with geneSymbol names and signal quantification.
 If several signal value per gene, take the highest one; because there could be transcript not express; so better to take the higher value; which should show the regulated one? **Let's generate median value of all transcript per gene; and maximum value of all transcript per gene.**